RebekkaHaley/data-science-mlp/README.md

 This repo contains code pertaining to a machine learning tool called the multilayer perceptron (MLP).
 It has been implemented in both simple 2-layer and n-layer versions, and is also known as a feed-forward neural network.

-This project originally began as an exercise during a university module, but has since been fleshed out into a two-layer version and an N-layer version.
+This project originally began as an exercise during a university module, but has since been fleshed out into a two-layer version and an n-layer version.

 ## Multilayer perceptron